gbullard8/SkillTree/README.md

 7. Tooltip text is cleaned up by `src/utils/computeDamageRange.ts` and `src/utils/parseDescription.tsx`.
 8. Point spending rules are handled by `src/utils/CanUnlock.ts` and stored in `src/context/TalentTreeContext.tsx`.

+## Updating Skill Data

+1. Export Skill and/or Image data from Unity project.
+Currently saves locally, will update to export to develop github branch.
+2. Replace `src/data/SkillData.json` with the new export to update skill data.
+Replace `public/icons` with the new exported icons folder.
+3. Check `src/services/LoadSkillTrees.ts` for exclusions, dependency rename fixes, and layout mirroring.
+4. Review `src/data/specialValues.ts` when AP cost, duration, range, or blast radius export values are incorrect and set overrides.
+5. If skill deals damage or healing set the values in  `src/data/hardcodedDamage.ts`.
+Values were far too complex to export.
+6. Review `src/data/statusEffects.ts` for new status names.
+7. Run `npm start` or `npm run build` and inspect each tree.

 ## Data Files

 `src/data/SkillData.json`